D0nG4667/requirement-analysis/README.md

 5. **Facilitates Communication**
    Serves as a communication tool among **developers, designers, testers, and clients**, ensuring everyone has a shared understanding of expectations.

+---

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several **structured activities** to ensure the system meets stakeholder expectations and provides a seamless user experience.
+The key activities include:

+- **Requirement Gathering 🗂️**
+  Collect initial requirements from stakeholders using techniques such as:
+  - **Interviews:** Engage directly with stakeholders to understand their goals and expectations.
+  - **Surveys/Questionnaires:** Gather input from a broader audience efficiently.
+  - **Workshops:** Collaboratively discuss requirements and priorities.
+  - **Observation:** Watch end-users interact with current systems to identify pain points.
+  - **Document Analysis:** Review existing documentation, reports, and workflows for relevant information.

+- **Requirement Elicitation ✍️**
+  Refine and explore requirements to ensure completeness and clarity:
+  - **Brainstorming:** Generate ideas and uncover potential needs.
+  - **Focus Groups:** Engage small stakeholder groups for detailed discussions.
+  - **Prototyping:** Create wireframes or mockups to help stakeholders visualize the system and refine requirements.

+- **Requirement Documentation 📚**
+  Organize and record requirements in a structured format for reference and development:
+  - **Requirement Specification Documents:** Detailed listing of functional and non-functional requirements.
+  - **User Stories:** Describe features from the user perspective.
+  - **Use Cases:** Visualize user-system interactions to ensure clarity of functionality.

+- **Requirement Analysis and Modeling 📊**
+  Examine, prioritize, and structure requirements to assess feasibility and impact:
+  - **Requirement Prioritization:** Focus on high-impact and critical features first.
+  - **Feasibility Analysis:** Assess technical, financial, and time constraints.
+  - **Modeling:** Use tools like data flow diagrams, entity-relationship diagrams, or wireframes to visualize requirements and interactions.

+- **Requirement Validation ✅**
+  Confirm that documented requirements are accurate, complete, and testable:
+  - **Review and Approval:** Collaborate with stakeholders to ensure accuracy.
+  - **Acceptance Criteria:** Define clear and measurable criteria for each requirement.
+  - **Traceability:** Track each requirement throughout design, development, and testing to ensure nothing is missed.

+By performing these activities meticulously, teams can **deliver a user-centered, intuitive, and functional product**, while reducing misunderstandings and costly revisions later in the development lifecycle.